UNSW Library Collection Development Strategy

 Format

 Electronic/online is the default format for acquisition.
-Physical resources will only be acquired with an accompanying valid business case.
-Formats in risk of obsolescence will not be acquired
+Physical resources will only be acquired with an accompanying valid business case or when the electronic version has restrictive conditions.
+Formats in risk of obsolescence will not be acquired.

 Duplication

-UNSW acquires or provides access to required course resources and supplementary materials in accord with TEQSA guidance.
-The Library does not generally acquire course material for a restricted number of users and will favour the acquisition of scholarly monographs that are DRM free in order to provide improved equity of access for students.
-Open Educational Resource materials is an increasingly preferred option.
+UNSW Library acquires or provides access to required course resources and supplementary materials in accord with TEQSA guidance.
+The Library does not acquire course material for a restricted number of users and will favour the acquisition of scholarly monographs that are Digital Rights Management (DRM) free in order to provide improved equity of access for students.

 The Library reviews and applies copyright for all course materials on a library managed course resource system and works with course coordinators to provide access to course resources that meet copyright requirements.